yuanqing/malarkey/README.md

 ### Custom element property

 By default, the effect is applied on `elem.innerHTML`.
-To apply the effect on other element properties (such as the `placeholder` attribute of an `input` element), pass in `opts.getter` and `opts.setter`, like so:
+To apply the effect on a different element properties (such as the `placeholder` attribute of an `input` element), pass in `opts.getter` and `opts.setter`, like so:

 > [**Editable demo**](http://jsfiddle.net/qu88jvb9/)